gatanaso/time-field/README.md

 1. Fork the `time-field` repository and clone it locally.
 1. Make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.
 1. When in the `time-field` directory, run `npm install` to install the element's dependencies.
-1. Run `polymer serve --open`, the browser will automatically open the components demo page.
+1. Run `polymer serve --npm --open`, the browser will automatically open the components demo page.

 ### Running tests from the command line